quinscape/domainql-form/docs/component-reference.md

-autoSubmit | bool | Whether the form automatically does a (debounced) submit on every change. currency | string | Currency ISO code for Currency fields currencyAddonRight | bool | True if the currency addon is on the right side of the input component. labelColumnClass | string | Additional label column class to use if in horizontal mode. layout | enum | Form layout: "DEFAULT" - Label on top of input.
+autoSubmit | bool | Whether the form automatically does a (debounced) submit on every change. currency | string | Currency ISO code for Currency fields currencyAddonRight | bool | True if the currency addon is on the right side of the input component. isolation | bool | Whether to protect the original observable value from changing by cloning (default: true) labelColumnClass | string | Additional label column class to use if in horizontal mode. layout | enum | Form layout: "DEFAULT" - Label on top of input.
 "HORIZONTAL" - label to the left of input in layout column "INLINE" - inline field elements without form group element lookupLabel | func | Optional function to look up a form field label based on formConfig and field name / path.